pivotal/docs-tap/app-sso/crds/authserver.hbs.md

     configHash: "11216479096262796218"
     image: "..."
     replicas: 1
-  redis: # empty if external storage is defined
+  redis: # leave empty if external storage is defined
     image: "..."
 storage:
   redis:
-   host: "" # the hostname of the configured Redis
+   host: "" # the host name of the configured Redis
    port: "" # the port of the configured Redis
 tls:
   deactivated: false